 Thumb fractures are not very common.
 This is because:

 - The bones (phalanges) are thicker than those in the fingers.

 - The thumb is opposable and shorter than the finger Therefore, it is often protected by bringing it across the palm of the hand.

 A simple fracture to one of the phalanges is relatively straightforward to treat and heals well.
 A break which is close to the end of the bone, near the base of the thumb is more common.
 It is also more difficult to treat, often requiring surgery.

 This is especially true of the Bennett fracture and the Rolando fracture which occur at the joint between the 1st metacarpal and the wrist.
 Both a virtually the same, except with a Rolando fracture, the bone breaks into more than two pieces.

 In sports, many thumbs and finger fractures can be prevented by wearing the appropriate protective wear, such as gloves, padding, or taping.

 Treatment of a broken thumb

 If you suspect a thumb fracture, especially a Rolando, or Bennett’s fracture at the base of the thumb then seek medical attention as soon as possible.

-Initial treatment of a suspected thumb fracture includes immobilization with a splint and applying ice or cold water to reduce pain and swelling.
+Initial treatment of a suspected thumb fracture is to immobilise with a splint and apply ice or cold water to reduce pain and swelling.